Presentation

 Partnership Development

-The PRIMA Partnership resulted from the development of the Euro-Mediterranean Partnership (also known as the Barcelona Process).
-Established in 1995 with the aim of fostering peace, stability, prosperity and dialogue between cultures in the region, this process witnessed the establishment of the Union for the Mediterranean (UfM) in 2008, of which all European and UfM states are members.
-In turn, it also contributes to the European Neighborhood Policy, revised in 2011, and Science Diplomacy in the Mediterranean and Europe.
+ThePRIMA Partnership resulted from the development of the Euro-Mediterranean Partnership (also known as the Barcelona Process).
+Established in 1995 with the aim of promoting peace, stability, prosperity, and dialogue between cultures in the region, this process saw the establishment of the Union for the Mediterranean (UfM) in 2008, of which all European and UfM states are members.
+In turn, it also contributes to the European Neighborhood Policy, revised in 2011, and to Scientific Diplomacy in the Mediterranean and Europe.

-Finally, the initiative was launched at the 2nd Euro-Mediterranean Ministerial Conference on May 4, 2017, in Valletta, Malta, through the Declaration on "Strengthening Euro-Mediterranean Cooperation through Research and Innovation".
+Finally, the initiative was launched at the 2nd Euro-Mediterranean Ministerial Conference on May 4, 2017, in Valletta, Malta, through the Declaration on "Strengthening Euro-Mediterranean Cooperation through Research and Innovation."

 PRIMA Partnership Proposal

-A Partnership proposal was submitted to the European Commission on December 22, 2014, with national cash commitments amounting to 211.5 million euros, while in-kind contributions were estimated at around 123 million euros.
+On December 22, 2014, a Partnership proposal was submitted to the European Commission, with national cash commitments amounting to €211.5 million, while contributions in kind were estimated at around €123 million.

-Following an impact assessment, the European Commission decided in July 2016 to prepare a legislative proposal for co-decision between the European Council and the European Parliament with a view to creating a program under Article 185 of the TFEU, in accordance with the wishes of the participating countries.
-The decision, taken on July 4, 2017, establishes the allocation of no more than 220 million euros of contribution under the H2020 Framework Program to projects with varying levels of technological readiness that meet the objectives set out in the Strategic Agenda for Research and Innovation, in addition to support for the implementation structure.
-This contribution will be granted over 10 years (between 2018 and 2028) and includes an indicative global sum of 440 million euros.
-The participating countries are Algeria, Cyprus, Croatia, Egypt, France, Germany, Greece, Israel, Italy, Jordan, Lebanon, Luxembourg, Malta, Morocco, Portugal, Slovenia, Spain, Tunisia and Turkey.
+Following an impact assessment, in July 2016 the European Commission decided to prepare a legislative proposal for co-decision between the European Council and the European Parliament with a view to establishing a program under Article 185 TFEU, in accordance with the wishes of the participating countries.
+The decision, taken on July 4, 2017, establishes the allocation of no more than €220 million in contributions under the H2020 Framework Program to projects with varying levels of technological readiness that meet the objectives set out in the Strategic Research and Innovation Agenda, in addition to support for the implementation structure.
+This contribution will be granted over 10 years (between 2018 and 2028) and includes an indicative global sum of €440 million.
+The participating countries areAlgeria, Cyprus, Croatia, Egypt, France, Germany, Greece, Israel, Italy, Jordan, Lebanon, Luxembourg, Malta, Morocco, Portugal, Slovenia, Spain, Tunisia, and Turkey.

 Recent Developments